trungk18/trungk18.github.io/_posts/2020-05-30-javascript-closure.md

 // Is equivalent to...
 sum(2);
-function add(b){
+function add(b) {
-    return 2+b;
+  return 2 + b;
 }
 add(3);

 // Which becomes...
-return 2+3; // 5
+return 2 + 3; // 5
 ```

 ## Usage

 ### Emulating private methods with closures

 I usually rely on [Revealing Module Pattern][1] to have the ability to define private property and method.
 One of the examples I have already published, you can read [Limit the number of simultaneous ajax requests][2].

 I only exposed the `addRequest` to the outside world.
 The rest will stay inside the closure and nobody else can access it.
 By doing so, I have control over my code, and also don't pollute the global context by introducing global variables.